Proton

 Password policy tip 3: Enable two-factor authentication (2FA)

-If passwords protect your accounts, two-factor authentication, better known as 2FA, can protect your passwords.
-If your password is the first factor, the second factor is a temporary code, usually generated by an app on your phone (there are variants using SMS, but they aren’t very secure(new window)).
+Passwords protect your accounts, and two-factor authentication (2FA) can protect your passwords.
+If your password is the first factor of authentication, the second factor is a temporary code or one-time password (OTP), usually generated by an app on your phone.
+We don’t recommend using codes sent using SMS, as they aren’t secure(new window).
 When you access an account, you must enter both the password and the code from the 2FA app.
-You can also use biometric logins, which are attributes such as your fingerprint or facial scan that can’t be easily replicated, to log in to many online accounts.
+You can also use biometric logins that can’t be easily replicated, such as your fingerprint or facial scan, to log in to many online accounts.

 Using 2FA means that even if somebody unauthorized were to get access to your password, they would also need the phone or other device with your 2FA app on it to gain entry to your account.
 2FA is the best way to defend against phishing attacks.
 It’s a powerful tool, but sadly underutilized.